Jagg111/gig-store/README.md

 ## Trying it out

-If all is well you now have a browser window saying 'Hello Chestnut', and a REPL prompt that looks like `cljs.user=>`.
+If all is well you now have a browser window displaying a cd store, and a REPL prompt that looks like `cljs.user=>`.

-Open `resources/public/css/style.css` and change some styling of the H1 element.
+Open `resources/public/css/style.css` and change either the font or font size.
 Notice how it's updated instantly in the browser.

-Open `src/cljs/rdr-tracker/core.cljs`, and change `dom/h1` to
+Open `src/cljs/rdr-tracker/components/orders.cljs`, and change `[:div.content "Total"]` to `[:div.content "Grand Total"]`.
-`dom/h2`.
 As soon as you save the file, your browser is updated.

 In the REPL, type

 ```
-(ns rdr-tracker.core)
+(ns rdr-tracker.state)
-(swap! app-state assoc :text "Interactivity FTW")
+(swap! orders assoc :gig-01 1)

 ```

 Notice again how the browser updates.